Azeem-2/final-docusarus/docs/part5/chapter1-humanoid-kinematics-dynamics.md

 Humanoid arms typically use **brushless DC motors** or **servo motors** for their high torque-to-weight ratio.
 Control modes include:

 **Position control**: Command a target angle; the motor's controller adjusts current to minimize position error.
-Simple but ignores forces—can damage hardware if the robot contacts obstacles.
+Simple but ignores forces�can damage hardware if the robot contacts obstacles.

 **Velocity control**: Command angular velocity; useful for teleoperation or tracking moving targets.